ishandhanani/forky/README.md

 - [ ] Reset: Implement the ability to move the conversation back to a previous state.
 - [ ] LLMs: Support other LLM models besides Claude

+## Open questions

+- [ ] Should each node should be a user/assistant exchnage, not just a single message

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.